timvideos/litex-buildenv/scripts/README.md

 Bootstrap: Set up complete, you're good to go!
 ```

-This clones the HDMI2USB-misoc-firmware repository, adds the timvideos
+This clones the HDMI2USB-litex-firmware repository, adds the timvideos
-fpga-support PPA, installs packages required then downloads misoc and its
+fpga-support PPA, installs packages required then downloads litex and its
 dependencies.
 Depending on your connection speed this could take a while to
 download.

 This script will object if you alredy have cloned the
-HDMI2USB-misoc-firmware repo in the same directory so rename it if required.
+HDMI2USB-litex-firmware repo in the same directory so rename it if required.

 **NOTE: This script requires sudo access (and will ask for your sudo password) to install required software and dependencies.
 See [scripts/download-env-root.sh](scripts/) to see what is installed.**